sheerryn/dataproc/Readme.md

 3. **Google Cloud Storage** to store the data source, our PySpark code and to store the output besides BigQuery

 ## **Data Sources and Output Target**
-This project is taking **JSON** as the data sources which will be read by Spark as Spark DataFrame and write the transformed data into:
+This project is taking **JSON** as the data sources that you may see on `input/` folder.

+Those files will be read by Spark as Spark DataFrame and write the transformed data into:
 1. CSV
 2. Parquet
 3. JSON